-Knowing the basic science behind THC, THCA and THC-COOH doesn’t explain what happens if you eat weed.
+Knowing the basic science behind THC, THCA and THC-COOH don’t explain what happens if you eat weed.
 Eating weed raw versus eating weed in a baked edible are many different experiences.
 This difference is thanks to something called decarboxylation.
-The decarboxylation process relies on heat and time, to turn the non-psychoactive THCA into the stimulating THC.
+The decarboxylation process relies on heat and time to turn the non-psychoactive THCA into the stimulating THC.

-To get high from weed, and to reap the other therapeutic benefits from cannabis, you first must heat it up.
-Obviously, the easiest way to do this is to smoke or vape.
-Exposing weed to high temperatures triggers a chemical reaction which decouples the carboxyl group of molecules from THCA and releases carbon dioxide and water into the atmosphere.
+To get high from weed and reap the other therapeutic benefits from cannabis, you first must heat it.
+The easiest way to do this is to smoke or vape.
+Exposure to high temperatures triggers a chemical reaction that decouples the carboxyl group of molecules from THCA and releases carbon dioxide and water into the atmosphere.

-When baking with weed, or making cannabutter, oils, and other ingestible substances, you need more than just heat; you need time.
-Because an oven or a stovetop simply doesn’t reach the required temperatures for instant decarboxylation, you need to add the element of time.
+When baking with weed or making cannabutter, oils, and other ingestible substances, you need more than just heat; you need time.
+Because an oven or a stovetop doesn’t reach the required temperatures for instant decarboxylation, you need to add the element of time.
 Lower heat, over time, fully releases the carboxyl group.
 When exposed to lower heat sources, marijuana will eventually transform its THCA molecules into straight THC.
-Other cannabinoids follow suit, transforming into their more recognizable formats.
+Other cannabinoids follow suit, converting into their more recognizable formats.

 To some extent, the process of curing weed after harvest also exposes the buds to a limited amount of heat and a whole lot of time.
-During curing transformation from THCA to THC is much more muted than in a full decarboxylation process, but adequately cured flowers will register some THC if tested.
+The transformation from THCA to THC is much more muted during curing than in a complete decarboxylation process, but adequately cured flowers will register some THC if tested.

 What Happens When You Eat Raw Weed?

-There are a number of ways people have started in incorporate raw weed into their diet.
-The most common methods are simply adding a handful of leaves into a smoothie, or processing them through a juicer.
-Understandably, unless you grow your own stash, it’s hard to come by fresh marijuana leaves.
+There are several ways people have started incorporating raw weed into their diet.
+The most common methods are simply adding a handful of leaves into a smoothie or processing them through a juicer.
+Understandably, unless you grow your stash, it’s hard to come by fresh marijuana leaves.
 You’ll need to know someone who grows to get your hands on some.
 Plus, you’ll likely have to wait until the harvest is ready.
 Access to fresh leaves is challenging.

 If you can find fresh cannabis, a word of caution is in order.
 Raw leaves can be pretty hard on your digestive tract, just like trying to process other dark leafy veggies.
-Like kale, chard and other deep green vegetables, its difficult for your digestive enzymes to properly break down the valuable nutrients.
-Take it easy when you start, allow your gastrointestinal system to work up to it.
+Like kale, chard, and other deep green vegetables, it’s difficult for your digestive enzymes to break down the valuable nutrients properly.
+Take it easy when you start.
+Allow your gastrointestinal system to work up to it.

 What Are The Benefits of Eating Raw Weed?

-Just because raw cannabis doesn’t contain the cannabinoids we know the most health benefits, doesn’t mean there isn’t any benefit to eating fresh bud.
-The benefits are less understood however, as there is very limited research into fresh cannabinoids like CBDA and THCA.
+Just because raw cannabis doesn’t contain the cannabinoids, we know the most health benefits don’t mean there isn’t any benefit to eating fresh bud.
+However, the benefits are less understood as there is minimal research into fresh cannabinoids like CBDA and THCA.

 If THCA is what you are after, raw cannabis makes a perfect source.
-Raw weed will have approximately 100 times more THCA than any cured or heated cannabis products.
-Many of the benefits of THCA overlap with the known health benefits of THC, including for the treatment of inflammation, pain, possible tumor-fighting properties and more.
+Raw weed will have approximately 100 times more THCA than any cured or heated cannabis product.
+Many of the benefits of THCA overlap with the known health benefits of THC, including the treatment of inflammation, pain, possible tumor-fighting properties, and more.

-In our opinion, you can easily source many of these health benefits from cheaper green veggies, so why waste the weed?
-Plus, it’s very difficult to find a reliable provider of fresh cannabis.
-Unless you are growing weed yourself and want to make use of the entire plant, it might make more financial sense just to eat salad, not your bag of weed.
+In our opinion, you can quickly source many of these health benefits from cheaper green veggies, so why waste the weed?
+Plus, it’s tough to find a reliable provider of fresh cannabis.
+Unless you are growing weed yourself and want to make use of the entire plant, it might make more financial sense to eat salad, not your bag of weed.